Computer Science Scholarships and Financial Aid

 Palantir Future Scholarship

 This scholarship benefits students who identify as members of a racial or ethnic minority.
-Applicants must attend a bachelor's program in computer science, software engineering, or a related field at an accredited university.
+Applicants must attend a bachelor's program in computer science, software engineering, or a related field at an accredited university in the United States, Canada, or Mexico.
 Recipients can take part in professional development workshops and interview for an internship.

 • Award: $7,000